 Doesn’t include : Public Transport (please bring an Oyster Card with a £13 credit)

-Please contact me using the form below or via email at firstname.lastname@example.org for bookings and information.
-Suggested name for this day tour is Saturday, however other dates are usually available on request
+Please contact me using the form below or via email at email@example.com for bookings and information.
+Suggested day for this tour is Saturday, however other dates are usually available on request